 What are the Risk Factors for a Herniated Disc?

 - Aging: Past age 30, spinal discs gradually lose fluid volume.
 This causes them to dry out and become more brittle.
 This process cannot be reverted.

 - Improper lifting mechanics: Whether you’re a weight lifter or just helping a friend move, lifting objects with a curved back puts extreme pressure on your spine.
 When you lift, do so from a squatted position, with your knees bent and your back straight.
 For more information on proper lifting form, check out our blog post on the subject.

-- Repetitive stress: If you do something that stresses your lower back frequently, like swinging a golf club or a baseball bat for example, your risk of herniating a disk is increased.
+- Repetitive stress: If you do something that stresses your lower back frequently, like swinging a golf club or a baseball bat for example, your risk of herniating a disc is increased.

 - Obesity: Obesity puts you at high risk for many types of health problems, and vertebral disc issues are no exception.
 As you gain weight, you put more and more pressure on your discs, increasing the risk of rupture.

 - Genetics: Disc health has a genetic component to it, and if your family has a history of herniated discs, it’s more likely that you will incur them, too.

 - Traumatic Injuries: It’s rare, but occasionally an injury, such as a nasty fall, car accident, etc., can put so much stress on a disc at once that it herniates.

 When a patient comes in with back pain, a physician will usually take three steps to determine whether or not the patient has a herniated disc: